-Lamya Marafi is the Founder and Chief Executive Officer of ikteshaaf.
-She is passionate about civic education with a vision to transform Egyptian youth to become civic leaders in their local communities.
-She envisions ikteshaaf as a knowledge space for community building that focuses on possibilities and communal transformation.
-Lamya graduated with a bachelor’s degree in Middle East Studies from the American University in Cairo and obtained her master’s degree in Conflict, Security, and Development from King’s College London.
+Lamya believes in the value of civic education and is passionate about community building.
+She envisions that authentic change in communities will occur when citizens focus on creating possibilities.
+Lamya has been working in civic education, intercultural dialogue, and social entrepreneurship since 2008.
+She graduated with a bachelor’s degree in Middle East Studies from the American University in Cairo, and obtained her master’s degree in Conflict, Security, and Development from King’s College London.

 Hassan Arafa is an Alumni Officer for the first ikteshaaf cohort.
 He was a volunteer in the educational program at Catholic Relief Services, which provides refugees, asylum seekers, and their families with educational grants.
 He was also previously the public relations and marketing assistant at Pathways- Helwan University, which is a student activity that develops soft and English language skills and training programs for students.

 Mohamed Sobhy is the Alumni Officer for the second ikteshaaf cohort.
 He is currently working as a trainer at Oppo Egypt.
 Mohamed was a facilitator at Eyouth and a volunteer at Life Makers Association and Masr Ta’amal Initaitive.
 He graduated from Faculty of Engineering Mansoura University.

 We recently moved the team to New York.
 Here is how it looks like if you work with us.